top of page

 Photo by Ruth Emily Hanson ARPS

-Simon is an award-winning editorial and documentary photographer living in the north of England and working internationally.
-His work embraces a range of genres including long-form documentary, portrait, heritage and landscape.
-He is currently working on The North Revisited - a major long-form documentary project funded by Arts Council England.
+Simon Hill HonFRPS is an award-winning photographer living in the north of England and working internationally.
+His work embraces a broad range of genres including editorial, documentary, portrait, event, heritage and landscape.

-Simon is a previous winner of Kodak Professional Photographer of the Year, BIPP Professional Photographer of the Year, and the only British winner of the International Art Portrait Award.
-In 1991 Simon was awarded a Fellowship (FRPS) of the Royal Photographic Society and, in January 2021, he was elected President and an Honorary Fellow (HonFRPS) of the Society.
-He is the longest serving President of the Society since the late 1800s.
-In February 2025 Simon was confirmed as the first ever Chartered Photographer (CPhot), the terminal qualification for professional photographers in the UK.
+Simon is a previous winner of Kodak Professional Photographer of the Year, BIPP Professional Photographer of the Year, and is the only British winner of the International Art Portrait Award.
+In 1991 he was awarded Fellowship (FRPS) of the Royal Photographic Society and, in January 2021, was elected President and an Honorary Fellow (HonFRPS).
+Simon is the longest serving President of the Society since the late 1800s.

-Copyright 2026 © Simon Hill CPhot HonFRPS
+Copyright 2026 © Simon Hill CPhot EFIAP FRGS HonFRPS

 |